 Students transferring from other institutions are encouraged to apply to the ATEP.
 To be eligible for admission, transfer students must meet all of the admission requirements described above.
 Observation hours obtained at locations other than this institution will not be accepted and counted towards the admission requirements.
 Likewise, clinical sequence courses completed at other institutions will not be accepted at this institution.
 To ensure that you are eligible to apply for admission, students are encouraged to meet with the ATEP faculty prior to transfer to the University.
 In most cases, transfer students will be admitted into a new cohort of students and must complete the 5 semester clinical phase of the ATEP.
 Each transfer situation will be evaluated on a case-by-case basis.

 Should an eligible student not be selected for admission to the ATEP, he/she may appeal that decision to the ATEP Retention and Review Committee (RRC).
-Such appeal should be requested in writing to the program direction no later than January 1.
+Such appeal should be requested in writing to the program direction no later than 5 pm on the Wednesday of the week preceding the start of the Spring semester in which the new cohort is scheduled to begin.
 The decision of the RRC with regard to admission to the program will be final.
 Students not selected for admission are encouraged to schedule a meeting with the program director to discuss options.
 Students may re-apply the following year.
 There is no limit on the number of times a student may apply.

-Deadline for acceptance of applications for admission into the Class of 2015 is November 9, 2012.
-Application materials should be submitted to the program director.
-Only complete applications will be considered.
-Be sure to type into the form.
-Upon receipt of application materials, prospective students will be contacted to schedule an interview.
+The deadline for acceptance of applications for admission into the Class of 2019 is 12:00pm on November 11, 2016.
+Application materials should be submitted to the program director, Jim Turk by delivering them to his office, 261-B Butler Hancock.
+Upon receipt of application materials, prospective students with a complete application will be contacted to schedule an interview.